brennschlus/brennschlus/README.md

 #### Computer science is an ocean and I am an enthusiast wich wants to be the sailor.
 The waves ragging and the wind whistles in my ears, I have no destination point, only path.
 So let's go!

-- 🔭 I’m currently working on mobile app where you can set up your morning routine
+- 🔭 I’m currently working on mobile app where you can search through huge database of games.
+Something like IMDB but for games.
 - 🌱 I’m currently learning dart, flutter, mobile development
 - 📳 You can hire me as a junior flutter mobile developer
 <!--